2kunal6/airflow_tutorial/README.md

 - There are a lot many tools we can use to create data pipelines ranging form Temporal to shell scripts to as far as Jenkins, but Airflow is open-source, flexible, and has a lot of community support.
 - The Airflow UI is simple and intuitive, but at the same time it contains a lot of information like: run info (success, failure, execution time, next run time etc.), xcom values passed between tasks, rendered template after evaluation all variables, the graph structure of the dag, task durations, the actual code picked from the airflow's dag location (hellpful in case of sync failures etc.), color coded information about status of runs, and many more things.
 - In addition to the above the UI also provides many different functionalities like trigger dag, delete dag, filters etc.  One particularly important functionality is 'clear'.
 The clear functionality exists for both dags and tasks, and by clearing we can rerun tasks.
 This can be helpful for example when we just need to rerun only a few tasks.
+  - Using the clear button, we can run only a subset of tasks, if required.
 - These are a few important concepts in Airflow:
   - DAG: Collection of Tasks that are configured in a Directed Acyclic Graph (DAG) structure.
 The DAG structure is important to avoid circular dependencies among tasks.
 Here are a few features of the dag:
     - retries: help us retry in case of dag-run failure to overcome temporary problems like server going down for sometime.